-The Canadian Association of Professional Immigration Consultants (CAPIC) has concerns over this type of advertisement.
+CAPIC has concerns over this type of advertisement.
 ApplyBoard is not an authorized representative in terms of Canadian immigration practice.
 It is not bound by the Code of Professional Conduct for College of Immigration and Citizenship Consultants Licensees: SOR/2022-128 (the Code).
-While immigration and citizenship consultants (licensees) are bound by the Code that prohibits them from advertising as such pursuant to sections 44 and 45 of the Code, organizations such as ApplyBoard are not authorized to practice in immigration yet still ApplyBoard can freely post advertisements of this kind.
-The same applies to UAPs.
-Such practice puts immigration and citizenship consultants in a disadvantageous position compared to unauthorized organizations and UAPs, which counters the objectives of both the Immigration and Refugee Protection Act, SC 2001, c.
+While immigration and citizenship consultants (licensees) are bound by the Code that prohibits them from advertising as such pursuant to sections 44 and 45 of the Code, organizations, such as ApplyBoard are unauthorized to practice in immigration yet can freely post advertisements of this kind.
+The same applies to unauthorized practitioners (UAPs).
+Such practice puts immigration and citizenship consultants who are regulated under the law in a disadvantageous position compared to unauthorized organizations and UAPs, which counters the objectives of both the Immigration and Refugee Protection Act, SC 2001, c.
 27 (IRPA) and the College of Immigration and Citizenship Consultants Act, SC 2019, c.
 29, s.
 292 (the College Act).
 Also, such advertisements may draw international students to unauthorized organizations without knowing that they are not protected if they retain those advertisers.
 There is no clarity from such advertisements in terms of who is responsible for an immigration file that may be routed through such organization.
 Is that person an authorized immigration consultant or student advisor, as authorized under the law?

-To address this long-lasting issue, CAPIC recommends the Department initiate a plan to regulate international student recruitment agencies, i.e., only licensees of the College of Immigration and Citizenship Consultants are authorized to recruit international students.
-This will help enforce both the IRPA and the College Act.
-In addition, it is an effective measure to prevent international student exploitation by UAPs, an issue that has caused great concerns, and has been troubling Canada's immigration system and the international student community.
+To address this long-lasting issue, CAPIC recommends the College propose to regulate international student recruitment in the effect that only the College licensees are authorized to recruit international students.
+This will help to enforce both the IRPA and the College Act.
+In addition, it is an effective measure to prevent international student exploitation by UAPs, a heated issue that has been troubling Canada's immigration system and the international student community.